SilvanBe/HSLU-CASML2-Deep_Learning/08 - TRANSFORMERS/README.md

 https://app.lamini.ai/account

 ## Data and Code
-Notebooks for "Transformer-Based Contextual Sentence Classification" and "Moving Towards Fine-Tuning of LLMs" are saved in the repository under `code` folder.
+Notebooks for "Transformer-Based Contextual Sentence Classification" transformers_setfit_library.ipynb and "Moving Towards Fine-Tuning of LLMs" intro_instruction_fine_tuning.ipynb are saved in the repository under `code` folder.

 Data for "Transformer-Based Contextual Sentence Classification" is saved in the repository under `data` folder.